guilhermelopesdev/guilhermelopesdev/README.md

 # Hello!
 Welcome to my GitHub profile 👋

-🧑‍💻 Guilherme — Programador & Criador de Soluções Úteis e Bonitas
+🧑‍💻 Guilherme — Developer & Creator of Useful, Beautiful Solutions

-Desenvolvedor focado em criar sistemas práticos, organizados e modernos, sempre buscando unir funcionalidade, estética e simplicidade.
-Tenho experiência construindo ferramentas web completas com HTML, CSS, JavaScript, além de trabalhar com Python para análise e manipulação de dados.
+Developer focused on building practical, organized, and modern systems, always aiming to combine functionality, aesthetics, and simplicity.
+I have experience creating full web tools using HTML, CSS, JavaScript, as well as working with Python for data handling and analysis.

-Além da programação, atuo profissionalmente com iluminação de palco, sendo técnico e VJ, criando experiências visuais sincronizadas em shows — o que influencia meu olhar para design, usabilidade e precisão.
+I also work professionally with stage lighting, as a lighting technician and VJ, creating synchronized visual experiences for live shows — which shapes my attention to design, usability, and precision.

 [![Readme Card](https://github-readme-stats.vercel.app/api?username=guilhermelopesdev&show_icons=true&theme=react&rank_icon=github&card_width=475)](https://github.com/guilhermelopesdev/github-readme-stats)